vicramon/vim-tutorial/chapters/searching.md

 ## Search with *

 `*` will search for the word under the cursor.
 You can still use `n` and `N` to cycle through the results.

-<div><textarea>
-Put your cursor over Waldo then hit *

-You can hit * again to go to the next Waldo.

-You can also use n to go to the next Waldo.

-Hit N to go back to the previous Waldo.
-</textarea></div>